maibrittbergh/statisticalmanual/statisticalintroduction.md

 ## Section 1: The goal of the Analysis

-The goal of this analysis is to detect whether one can observe a trend of observed discharge data.
+The goal of this analysis is to detect whether one can observe a trend in the observed discharge data.

-At first we will have a closer look at our data to get a general idea of the seasonality, the range and the average discharge values.
+At first, we will have a closer look at our data to get a general idea of the seasonality, the range, and the average discharge values.

 ## Section 2: Descriptive Statistics: The Variety of the Dataset

 *Descriptive statistics* is the first step to many statistical analyses.
 It helps us to get a general idea of the dataset.
 How long is our time series?
-Maybe we want to know average values, different quantiles to be able to make a statement about low flow events?
-Looking at general properties of the timeseries, we might also be able to critically question our data.
-Maybe we can detect abrupt changes in the discharge data that could be explained by a human influence on the flow regime.
+Maybe we want to know average values, and different quantiles to be able to make a statement about low-flow events.
+Looking at the general properties of the time series, we might also be able to critically question our data.
+Maybe we can detect abrupt changes in the discharge data which could be explained by a human influence on the flow regime.
+Descriptive analysis is crucial for the planned trend analysis.
-Therefore a descriptive analysis is crucial for the planned trend analysis.
-In this manual we will have a look at the *Moselle*-station:
+In this manual, we will have a look at the *Moselle*-station: *Cochem*:
-*Cochem*:

 ``` r
 summary(data$COCHEM[,2])